Rasagiline/patchergui/README.md

 These screenshots are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 **Use of these screenshots is allowed only with proper attribution as required by this license.**
-Attribution must include credit to "YourName," a link to this repository or project page, and a link to the license.
+Attribution must include credit to "Rasagiline," a link to this repository or project page, and a link to the license.

 Example of acceptable credit:
 > Screenshot by Rasagiline, [Loadout_Patcher](https://github.com/Rasagiline/patchergui), licensed under CC BY 4.0.